 Location: GHP, BVI

-Today was a unique day for the Argonaut crew as the responsibilities that the crew has held as everyday tasks were handed down to the students as a test.
-The day started off as any other normal day, 7:30 wake-ups, a delicious breakfast, clean-up, scuba diving in a gorgeous location, soaking up the sun’s rays, and lunch.
+Today was a unique day for the Argonaut crew as the responsibilities that the crew held as everyday tasks were handed down to the students as a test.
+The day started off as any other normal day: 7:30 wake-ups, a delicious breakfast, clean-up, scuba diving in a gorgeous location, soaking up the sun’s rays, and lunch.
 It was after lunch that the day began to take a turn.
-Captain Sam cordially walks over to me, the skipper, and informs me that the students will be in charge of this next passage that the crew, himself included, would play no part in achieving a successful voyage to GHP.
-Truthfully this was a huge surprise to all of the crew, myself included, as this was the first time a mission like this would be undertaken.
+Captain Sam cordially walks over to me, the skipper, and informs me that the students will be in charge of this next passage and that the crew, himself included, would play no part in achieving a successful voyage to GHP.
+Truthfully, this was a huge surprise to all of the crew, myself included, as this was the first time a mission like this would be undertaken.